-Grade Level: 11-12 Anatomy & Physiology is a course in which students investigate concepts related to Health Course #: 5276 Science, with emphasis on interdependence of systems and contributions of each system Length: Full Year to the maintenance of a healthy body.
-It introduces students to the cell, which is the basic Credit(s): Two structural and functional unit of all organisms, and covers tissues, integument, skeleton, Diploma: Counts as a Directed muscular and nervous systems as an integrated unit.
-Through instruction, including Elective or Elective for all laboratory activities, students apply concepts associated with Human Anatomy & Diplomas Physiology.
+Anatomy & Physiology is a course in which students investigate concepts related to Health Science, with emphasis on interdependence of systems and contributions of each system to the maintenance of a healthy body.
+It introduces students to the cell, which is the basic structural and functional unit of all organisms, and covers tissues, integument, skeleton, muscular and nervous systems as an integrated unit.
+Through instruction, including laboratory activities, students apply concepts associated with Human Anatomy & Physiology.
 Students will understand the structure, organization and function of the various components of the healthy body in order to apply this knowledge in all health-related fields.
-Dual Credit Availability